 (Tsutsugamushi Disease; Mite-Borne Typhus; Tropical Typhus)

-Rickettsiae are a type of bacteria that can live only inside the cells of other organisms (see also Overview of Rickettsial Infections), as do the bacteria that cause scrub typhus.
-They live in mites (the host).
+The bacteria that cause scrub typhus, like rickettsiae, can live only inside the cells of other organisms.
+Scrub typhus bacteria live in mites (the host).

-Scrub typhus occurs in an area of Asia that includes Japan, Korea, China, and India and in northern Australia.
+Scrub typhus occurs in Japan, Korea, China, India, and northern Australia.
 The disease is transmitted to people when they are bitten by a chigger (mite larva).

 Symptoms of scrub typhus begin suddenly, about 6 to 21 days after the bacteria enter the body.
 They include fever, chills, a headache, and swollen lymph nodes.
 A black scab may develop at the site of the chigger bite.
 People may have a cough during the first week of fever.
 A rash appears about 5 to 8 days after the fever starts.